thinkphp/contextualSearch/Docs/contextualSearch.md

 Signature: onRequest()

-* complete - this event is fired whenever the request has been completed.
+* complete - this event is fired whenever the request has been completed and the actually instance receives a response from the server.
+It is passed one argument: searchResults (Object)

 Signature: onComplete(searchResults)